deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt4-fourth-year.md

 Adam looked around at their reactions, then down at his knees. "…I really suck at this, huh?"

 "Brother."
-Baseball said, putting an arm round him.
+BASEBALL said, putting an arm round him.
 "She's a goddamn saint for putting up with your stupid ass."

 * * *